appy-one/acebase/README.md

 });
 ```

+### Other indexing options

+In addition to the `include` option described above, you can specify the following options:

+ * `caseSensitive`: boolean that specifies whether texts should be indexed using case sensitivity.
+Setting this to `true` will cause words with mixed casings (eg `"word"`, `"Word"` and `"WORD"`) to be indexed separately.
+Default is `false`.
+ * `textLocale`: string that specifies the default locale of the indexed texts.
+Should be a 2-character language code such as `"en"` for English and `"nl"` for Dutch, or an LCID string for country specific locales such as `"en-us"` for American English, `"en-gb"` for British English etc.
+ * `textLocaleKey`: string that specifies a key in the source data that contains the locale to use instead of the default specified in `textLocale`

 ### Special indexes

 Normal indexes are able to index ```string```, ```number```, ```Date```, ```boolean``` and ```undefined``` (non-existent) values.
 To index other data, you have to create a special index.
 Currently supported special indexes are: **Array**, **FullText** and **Geo** indexes.